sf-wdi-19-20/modules/w6_d3_1_ruby_oop/README.md

 **BONUS:**

 * People can speak, and it's good to be polite.
 Add an instance method called `greet` that:
 * Print out a person's name, age, and gender in the following format: "Hi, I'm Teddy.
 I'm a person, and I'm 156 years old."
-(Hint: look up how to interpolate strings in Ruby)
- * Add a `class variable` that keeps track of all the people you create.
+ * Add a class variable that keeps track of `all` the people you create.